 4. Establish Bottom-Up Financials

-Instead of sharing financials with your employees, try asking your employees to share the numbers with you.
+Instead of sharing financials with your employees, try asking your employees to share numbers associated with financial information.
 With the Great Game of Business, information comes from every corner of the business into an accurate, up-to-the-minute, big-picture view of the company’s financial performance.

 Do these ideas help you with the challenge of sharing financial information with non-financial people?
 Have your leaders found other ways to help employees understand company financials?
 Share your thoughts in the comments below!